DecoderPro® Debug Menu

 If you have one of the systems noted as "not tested", and would like to help with testing and debug of this feature, please contact me on the JMRI users Groups.io group.
 More systems will be added in the future.

-When you have followed the above setup steps, launch a VSDecoder window, assign a locomotive and run it.
+When you have setup the location following, launch a VSDecoder window, assign a locomotive and run it.
 As your locomotive moves around the layout, the sound will follow the locomotive's reported position.

 Note: The sound will appear to "jump" from location to location as the locomotive's reported location changes.
-This effect will be smaller with additional and more closely spaced reporters.
+This effect will be smaller with additional and more closely spaced reporters or sensors.

 Location Following using JMRI Operations